victorve-l/Housing-well-being-classifier/README.md

 <h2 id="data-collection-wrangling">Data Acquisition & Cleaning 🧹</h2>

 <p>The data was obtained from the information programs section of INEGI and also from the microdata section of ENEIGH (https://www.inegi.org.mx/programas/enigh/nc/2024/).
-This section contains several tables in .csv format describing the socioeconomic characteristics of households, and the following were selected for this analysis:
+This section contains several tables in .csv format describing the socioeconomic characteristics of households, and the following were selected for this analysis:</p>
-</p>:
 <ul style="font-size: 0.9em;">
   <li><strong>• HOGARES : Characteristics of the households in which the members of the household live.</li>
   <li><strong>• INGRESOS: Income and financial and capital gains of household members</strong></li>